exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

   - `withDeployedArtifact(artifactId: ServiceArtifactId, artifactFilename: String)`
   to specify an artifact to deploy in the test network
-  - `withService(artifactId: ServiceArtifactId, serviceName: String, serviceId: int)` to add a service instance of a previously deployed artifact with the given name and id.
+  - `withService(artifactId: ServiceArtifactId, serviceName: String, serviceId: int)` to add a service instance of the previously deployed artifact with the given name and ID.
-  If needed, initialization parameters may be supplied using an overloaded method.
+  If needed, supply initialization parameters using an overloaded method.

 The parameters: artifactsDirectory, artifactId, artifactFilename may be passed to the test code from the build configuration properties (where they are already specified) using system properties.

-Finally, if the integration tests using the testkit are located in the same module as the service, they need to be bound to `verify` Maven phase so that a service artifact built during `package` phase is available.
+Finally, if the integration tests using the Testkit are located in the same module as the service, bound them to the `verify` Maven phase.
+Then the service artifact built during the `package` phase is available.

 See the [updated section on testing](https://exonum.com/doc/version/0.13-rc1/get-started/java-binding/#testing)